samuelgr/Xidi/README.md

 **Customizing the force feedback actuators is an advanced feature.**

 A *force feedback actuator* is a physical device that produces a force feedback effect.
-On XInput controllers four such actuators exist:
+For example, Xbox One controllers feature four such actuators:
  - Left motor, located in the body of the controller
  - Right motor, located in the body of the controller
  - Left impulse trigger, located near the LT trigger